StevenChristy/sfml-bootstrap/README.md

 ## Currently Supported Platforms

 Linux - Tested on Ubuntu 15.10 - You will need to download and install sfml dependencies see SFML documentation for more details.

-Windows - Untested - The conditionals are in there, but it needs to be tested.
-I'll get around to it later, but Windows is not my personal choice for an OS.
-Will support both mingw and MSVC.
+Windows - MINGW - Works
+Windows - MSVC - Has issues - probably easily resolved, but I haven't had time to look at this.

 ## Future Platforms